Newburyport Literary Festival: A Celebration of Literature, Readers, and Writers

 1pxRule

-Newburyport Pedicab will be on hand on Saturday and Sunday to aid people in getting
+Newburyport Pedicab will be available on Saturday to aid people in getting

-to our seven different venues.
-This is a free service, but tips are appreciated and
+to our different venues.
+This is a free service, but tips are appreciated and will help

 | more |